ashleyshakir/tic-tac-toe/README.md

 ### Gold

 - As a user, I can refresh or exit the page and still see the leaderboard stats when reopening the game
+- As a user, I can choose to play in single player mode against the computer

 ## Approach